academiccoin/academiccoin/doc/README_windows.txt

 -----
 Unpack the files into a directory and run feathercoin-qt.exe.

-Feathercoin-Qt is the original Feathercoin client and it builds the backbone of the network.
+academiccoin-Qt is the original academiccoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Feathercoin transactions;
+However, it downloads and stores the entire history of academiccoin transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.